Cancer Survivorship Research Working Group

 Summary

-Dr. Anne Blaes is the Division Director and an Professor in the Division of Hematology and Oncology at the University of Minnesota.
+Dr. Anne Blaes is the Division Director and a Professor in the Division of Hematology and Oncology at the University of Minnesota.
 She is the Director of Cancer Survivorship Services and Translational Research within the Masonic Cancer Center.
 She is an active medical oncologist with a special interest in the late effects of cancer therapy, particularly in the area of cardio-oncology.
 Her research focuses on designing and implementing strategies to help prevent the long term complications of treatments in our cancer survivors, particularly in the areas of cardiovascular health.
 She is the Chair for the American Society of Clinical Oncology's Cancer Survivorship Committee, a member of the Executive Board for the Global Cardio-oncology Society, associate editor for JACC Cardio-oncology, section editor for Hem/Onc Today on Survivorship and an active member of the ALLIANCE for Cancer Clinical Trials.

 Research Summary